jorisvanmens/speech_emotion_recognition/README.md

 - To train and test the multilayer perceptron nn classifier, run `cd nn && python tf_nn.py`
 - To train and test the LSTM RNN classifier, run `cd nn && python rnn.py`
    Note: you will need to edit the rnn.py to provide the proper path to the original dataset.
+- To train and test the SVM, GMM and Logistic Regression models, run `cd svm_gmm_logreg && python svm_gmm_logreg.py`
+   Note: you will need to edit the svm_gmm_loger.py to provide the proper path to the original dataset (../data/etc.)